Himriksmole

 The Himriksmole, also known as Groene Ster after the recreational area and nature reserve where it is located, is a drainage mill near the village of Tytsjerk, Friesland, Netherlands.
 It is a hollow post windmill of the type called spinnenkop by the Dutch.
 The mill is listed as a Rijksmonument, number 35675, and is used to raise the water level in the nature reserve.

 History

-The mill was originally built for draining the Hemrikspolder near Huizum, with parts of an 18th-century mill from Wergea being used in its construction.
+The mill was originally built for draining the Hemrikspolder near Huizum, with parts of an eighteenth-century mill from Wergea being used in its construction.
 It was replaced by an electric pumping station and moved in 1952 to Rijperkerk and in 1977 to its current location, where it was put to a new use, supplying water to the nature reserve.
 The mill was destroyed by arson in 1995 but rebuilt the following year.